 Pre-freezing foods to help keep the temperature down, packing smart, providing shade, and not opening your fridge while the motorhome is in motion can all help keep your food cold.

 1. Make Sure to Refrigerate Your Grocery Items at Home Before Putting Them in Your Motorhome Fridge

 The temperature of your fridge will also rise if you put warm liquids or food in it.
 Therefore, before putting drinks in the refrigerator, make sure they’re cooled.
-Freezing any liquids, like water and juice, can also assist to help keep the heat at bay.
+Freezing any liquids, cold drinks like water and juice, can also assist to help keep the heat at bay.

 2. Pack Smart

 What you store in your refrigerator and how you pack it will make a big difference in how cold it is when you get to your destination.
 Make sure your belongings are packed firmly so they don’t shift about.

 After all, everything in your motorhome refrigerator doesn’t have to be there.
 For example, Inside a cooler, you can keep condiments, beverages, and snacks that you want to be accessible to reach.
 Ice packs can also be used to separate things and keep them cool.

 3. Maintaining Air Flow Between the Fridge Unit and Outside